-I was born and reared in the amber light of northern California.
-You can see that in many of my paintings.
+1948 – I was born and reared in the amber light of northern California.

-When I reached draft age I joined the navy to avoid Vietnam –– didn't work.
-After 18 months as a "deck ape" on a destroyer in the West Pacific, I created a portrait of my captain.
-He returned the favor by arranging my transfer to a military journalism school.
-After graduation came 13 months in Guantanamo (Cuba), and finally a year in Italy.
+1968 – At draft age I joined the navy, hoping to avoid Vietnam –– didn't work.
+I spent 18 months as a "deck ape" on a destroyer in the west pacific, followed by 13 months in Guantanamo (Cuba), and finally a year in Italy.

-My "formal" art education followed at San Francisco Art Institute (BFA) and Sacramento State University (MA).
-I earned my tuition as one of San Francisco's first licensed street artists.
+1972 – My "formal" art education followed at San Francisco Art Institute (BFA) and Sacramento State University (MA).
+I earned my tuition as one of San Francisco's first licensed street artists (I've got stories).

 In 1978 I moved to West Michigan where I taught art (can anyone really teach art?) for six years in local colleges before settling into my full-time vocation as a painter.